 [I] drank no water for eight days.
 The stone was promptly applied to the wounds.
 It stuck fast as a leech until gorged with poison, when it fell off volunteerly [sic].
 It was then cleaned with sweet milk, salt and water, and was applied again, and so on, for seven rounds, drawing hard each time, when it refused to take hold any more. — The bad symptoms then all left me, and the cure was complete, and I returned to my family and friends with a heart all overflowing with thanksgiving and praises to God for His goodness and mercy in thus snatching me from the very jaws of death.

-American medical history is full of strange tales and oddball personalities — full as any old folktale.
+American medical history is full of strange tales and oddball personalities.
 In some cases, medicine and folklore come together.

 Madstones definitely weren’t Blarney Stones, and people who came looking for them weren’t tourists.
 Madstones, it turns out, weren’t even rocks at all.
 Once used as part of a rare but geographically widespread folk medical practice, they are also termed bezoars in both folklore and medical science.
 Categorized according to the type of material that causes their formation — usually milk, seeds, or plants mixed with an animal’s own hair from licking itself — bezoars are calcareous masses found in the gastrointestinal tracts of deer, sheep, goats, horses and even walruses.
 In folk usage, these masses were mistaken for actual stones, sometimes polished to look like beautiful grey hen’s eggs, and often thought to have nearly-miraculous properties.

 Frontiersmen believed that when applied to the bite of a rabid animal, and in some cases even that of a poisonous snake, madstones could draw out the rabies virus or poison before the tell-tale symptoms set in.
-Rabies is almost always fatal and one of the worst ways to die, for the record.
-Get your vaccination now, as victims of the infection will suffer from extreme, deathbed-splintering spasms as the virus wreaks havoc on the nervous system.
+Rabies is almost always fatal and one of the worst ways to die.
+Victims of the infection will suffer from extreme, deathbed-splintering spasms as the virus wreaks havoc on the nervous system.
 Hydrophobia, characterized by frothing at the mouth and intense fear of water, follows from the inability to swallow.
-Even in 2015, there is no rabies cure.
 According to Dr. Charles E. Davis in The International Traveler’s Guide to Avoiding Infections, the World Health Organization knows of only one case of a human with rabies escaping an excruciating death once the virus reached the brain.